 2. Amazon Cheap Reads for Kindle

-A hidden treasure trove of free ebooks, ready to sync with your Kindle devices and apps
+A hidden treasure trove of free ebooks, ready to sync with your Kindle

 Despite its name, most books listed on Amazon Cheap Reads for Kindle are completely free to download and enjoy.
 You’ll find not only classic works that are now out of copyright, but also new books from authors who have chosen to give away digital editions.
 There are a few paid-for books though, and there’s no way to separate the two

 Unlike Project Gutenberg, which gives all books equal billing, books on Amazon Cheap Reads are organized by rating to help the cream rise to the surface.
 However, five stars aren’t necessarily a guarantee of quality; many books only have one or two reviews, and some authors are known to rope in friends and family to leave positive feedback.